nyxcalamity/rex-backup/README.md

 Requirements
 ----

-- mounted shares
 - installed python 3.3+
+- next permissions are required
-- user must have full rights over the directory where script is located
+    - read/write:dir where script is located
+    - read/write:dir to which archive will be copied
+    - read:dir to be backed up
+- if any of those are shares they should be mounted